graycoreio/mage2docker/docs/stories/dolphin.md

 [The process of creating a Magento account is fully documented by Magento and you should follow their process](https://docs.magento.com/m2/ce/user_guide/magento/magento-account-create.html).

 ### Configuring Composer
 In case you have not done so, we will add your Magento composer authentication credentials to your user's local `auth.json`.
+Alternatively, if you are using codespaces you can create a new secret that will be injected in your container

+#### Local devcontainer

 First check to see if you have a credentials file under `~/.composer/auth.json`.